Economic activities of the Iranian Revolutionary Guard Corps: Background: Autocracies and control over the economy

-According to Freedom House, Iran is considered to be a "not free" country, where the ultimate power rests in the hands of the country's supreme leader, Ayatollah Ali Khamenei, and the unelected institutions under his control.
+According to Freedom House, Iran is considered to be a "not free" country, where the ultimate power rests in the hands of the country's supreme leader, Ayatollah Mojtaba Khamenei, and the unelected institutions under his control.
 The United States Department of State defines Iran as a theocracy governed by an autocratic regime.

 An autocrat exerts control over the populace through the military, police, and secret services, yet cannot wield the same level of influence over these forces themselves.
 To preserve his life and regime, a dictator must secure the loyalty of the military and security forces, as the majority of successful coups are not the result of spontaneous popular uprisings but are instead led by high-ranking officers.
 To preempt a coup that could cost him and his family their lives, dictators suppress dissent, outlaw political competition, heavily restrict freedom of expression, and ban all criticism of the government.
 However, repression can act as a double-edged sword.
 On the one hand, it instills fear in the populace, making it more challenging to organize subversive movements; on the other, it obscures the truth about the dictator's actual support among the people.
 Even the dictator's closest advisors often hesitate to relay unpleasant truths, leaving the ruler in an insulated bubble.